Arkhangelsk: Founding and further development

 In 1722, Peter the Great decreed that Arkhangelsk should no longer accept goods that amounted to more than was sufficient for the town (for so-called domestic consumption).
 It was due to the Tsar's will to shift all international marine trade to Saint Petersburg.
 This factor greatly contributed to the deterioration of Arkhangelsk that continued up to 1762 when this decree was cancelled.

 Arkhangelsk declined in the 18th century as the Baltic trade became ever more important.
 Its economy revived at the end of the 19th century when a railway to Moscow was completed and timber became a major export.
 The city resisted Bolshevik rule from 1918 to 1920 and was a stronghold of the anti-Bolshevik White Army.
 The White Army was supported by an Allied intervention in which British, French, Italian, and American troops helped to defend against the Bolsheviks.
 The Allied forces, led by British Lieutenant General Frederick Poole, suffered numerous set-backs and eventually withdrew from Russia.
 Without Allied support, the poorly disciplined White Army quickly collapsed and the Bolsheviks entered Arkhangelsk on February 21, 1920.
 Arkhangelsk was also the scene of the Mudyug concentration camp.

 During both world wars, Arkhangelsk was a major port of entry for Allied aid.
 During World War II, the city became known in West Europe as one of the two main destinations (along with Murmansk) of the Arctic convoys bringing supplies in to assist the Soviet Union.
 During Operation Barbarossa, the German invasion of the Soviet Union in 1941, Arkhangelsk was one of two cities (the other being Astrakhan) selected to mark the envisioned eastern limit of German control.
 This military operation was to be halted at this A–A line, but never reached it, as the German armies failed to capture either of these two cities and also failed to capture Moscow.

 Arkhangelsk was also the site of Arkhangelsk ITL, or the Arkhangelsk Labour Camp, in the 1930s and 1940s.

 Today, Arkhangelsk remains a major seaport, now open year-round due to improvements in icebreakers.
 The city is primarily a center for the timber and fishing industries.

-On March 16, 2004, 58 people were killed in an explosion at an apartment building in the city.
+On March 16, 2004, 58 people were killed in an explosion at a nine-storey apartment building in the city.